cfurley/second-space/README.md

 ### Current Features

 - 🔐 User authentication (signup/login)
-- 📦 Space creation and management
-- 🎨 Theme customization
-- 📱 Media organization

 ### Coming Soon

+- 📦 **Space creation and management** - Create and manage user spaces
+- 🎨 **Theme customization** - Choose from various themes
+- 📱 **Media organization** - Import and organize media such as PNG, MP4, GIFs
 - 🤖 **AI Integration** - Help scrape and organize media automatically
 - 👥 **Collaboration** - Share and work on spaces with others in real-time
 - ⏰ **Time Capsule** - See what you did a year ago